-Rhiannon Cook is currently a digital media strategist with Chemistry Communications, a full service advertising agency.
+Rhiannon Cook is currently a Senior Media buyer and planner with Chemistry Communications, a full service advertising agency.
 After graduating from the University of Pittsburgh in ‘09 she held a range of communication roles across politics, environmental advocacy, education, and healthcare.
-Vast and varied experiential learning has directed Rhiannon to her niche as a digital media and communications strategist.
+Vast and varied experiential learning has directed Rhiannon to her niche as a media and communications strategist.
 It's her mission to aid cross-functional collaboration that bridges variegated roles and industries to produce profitable results for social good.

 In her current role with Chemistry, a full service advertising agency, Rhiannon is focused on making data-driven optimizations and executing integrated digital campaigns for her non-profit clients to aid with fundraising, awareness, direct response, and B2B campaigns.
 She enjoys working at the intersection of ethical business and new technology, where she takes client strategy and translates it into targeted media recommendations that meet goals and increase brand cohesion.